1946–47 FA Cup: Second round proper

 The matches were played on Saturday, 14 December 1946.
 Six matches were drawn, with replays taking place in the following midweek fixture.
 Two of these then went to a second replay.

 Third round proper

-The 44 First and Second Division clubs entered the competition at this stage, along with Chester, Cardiff City and Crystal Palace.
+The 44 First and Second Division clubs entered the competition at this stage along with Chester, Cardiff City and Crystal Palace.

 The matches were scheduled for Saturday, 11 January 1947.
 Five matches were drawn and went to replays, with one of these requiring a second replay to settle the fixture.
+Gillingham was the last non-league club left in the tournament.

 Fourth round proper

 The matches were scheduled for Saturday, 25 January 1947.
 Five games were drawn and went to replays, of which one went to a second replay.

-Fifth Round Proper
+Fifth round proper

 The matches were scheduled for Saturday, 8 February 1947.
 There were three replays.

-Sixth Round Proper
+Sixth round proper

 The four quarter-final ties were scheduled to be played on Saturday, 1 March 1947.
 There was one replay, in the Burnley–Middlesbrough match.